 They are very fast and rise to bite, allowing them to bite their human victim above the knee.
 And they can even expel their strong venom, as fine jets, from the tip of their fangs up to a distance of almost 1.8 m (4 ft).

-The four-nosed snake is nocturnal, and is a terrestrial animal, rarely climbing trees.
+The fer-de-lance is nocturnal, and is a terrestrial animal, rarely climbing trees.
 When young, they have a tendency to climb trees, but not as adults.

 Ordinarily, it does not attack without having been previously disturbed.
-She even tries to flee, but is fearsome when cornered and forced into a confrontation.
+It may even try to flee, but is fearsome when cornered and forced into a confrontation.

 Specialists advise to let it go, without trying to kill it, because it is very aggressive.

 Characteristics of Bothrops asper